CBS Studios: History

+Predecessors

+CBS's original production and distribution units

-In 1952 the Columbia Broadcasting System formed an in-house television production unit, CBS Productions (commonly referred to as The CBS Television Network), as well as facilities in the newly established Television City in the Fairfax District, Los Angeles in Westside.
-Also formed is CBS Television Film Sales (later known as CBS Films) as the distributor of off-network and first-run syndicated programming to local television stations in the United States and abroad.
+In 1952, the Columbia Broadcasting System (CBS) formed an in-house television production unit, CBS Productions, as well as facilities in the newly established Television City in the Fairfax District, Los Angeles in Westside.
+Also formed was CBS Television Film Sales (later known as CBS Films) as the distributor of off-network and first-run syndicated programming to local television stations in the United States and abroad.

-In 1963, CBS Studio Center is established in Studio City, Los Angeles district of Los Angeles in the San Fernando Valley.
-Later in 1971, CBS Films is spun off as Viacom International, Inc. The company is re-established as CBS, Inc., in 1974.
-In 1978, the production unit gained the secondary/alternate name CBS Entertainment Productions.
+In 1963, CBS Studio Center is established in the Studio City district of Los Angeles in the San Fernando Valley.
+In 1970, CBS Films became Viacom Enterprises and was spun off the following year.
+In 1978, CBS' production unit gained the secondary/alternate name CBS Entertainment Productions.

 In 1994, Westinghouse Electric acquired CBS.
-Viacom merged with its creator CBS, in 1999.
+Viacom merged with its creator CBS, in 2000.

 Paramount Pictures' early television ventures

 In 1939, experimental television stations were established in Los Angeles (W6XYZ) as Television Productions Inc. and Chicago (W9XBK) with Balaban and Katz.
 Commercial broadcasting began in 1943 over WBKB in Chicago (now WBBM-TV).
 Commercial broadcasting began in 1947 over KTLA in Los Angeles.
-In 1949, the first major studio to establish program syndication as Paramount Television Network (much of which originated from KTLA).
+In 1949, Paramount Pictures became the first major studio to establish program syndication with the Paramount Television Network (much of which originated from KTLA).
 Paramount branched out of broadcasting in 1964 with the sale of KTLA to Gene Autry.

-Desilu Productions
+Desilu Productions, later Paramount Network Television

 Desilu Productions was formed in 1950 by Desi Arnaz and Lucille Ball.
 Desilu Studios was established in Hollywood and Culver City in 1957, after Arnaz/Ball purchased the RKO Pictures studio lot.
 Desilu Sales Inc. was formed in 1962 as the company's syndication arm.
 In 1967, Desilu Productions was acquired by Gulf and Western Industries.
-The company became the TV division of Paramount Pictures Corporation in July, retaining the Desilu name until the end of that year.
-Desilu Sales, in turn, merges with Paramount's syndication division to become Paramount Television Sales.
+The company became the television division of Paramount Pictures Corporation in July, retaining the Desilu name until the end of that year.
+Desilu Sales, in turn, merged with Paramount's syndication division to become Paramount Television Sales.

-Paramount Television

 From 1966 to 1967, Gulf+Western acquired Paramount Pictures.
-In 1968 Paramount Television, formerly Desilu, was established as the studio's television production unit.
+In 1968, Paramount Television, formerly Desilu, was established as the studio's television production unit.
 In 1977, Paramount Television Service was formed.
-In 1982 Paramount Television Group and Paramount Domestic Television and Video Programming was established.
+In 1982, Paramount Television Group and Paramount Domestic Television and Video Programming was established.
 In September 1989, Gulf+Western was reincorporated as Paramount Communications, Inc..
 On March 11, 1994, Viacom acquired Paramount Communications.
 In 1995, Viacom launched the United Paramount Network (UPN) with Chris-Craft Industries.

-CBS Paramount Television

-On August 10, 2004 Viacom merged the international television banners of CBS Broadcast International and Paramount International Television to form CBS Studios International.
-On September 7, 2004, Viacom merged CBS Productions and Paramount Network Television to form a new entity of Paramount Network Television, aka the CBS Paramount Television Entertainment Group, with CBS Productions becoming an in-name only unit.
+On August 10, 2004, Viacom merged the international television banners of CBS Broadcast International and Paramount International Television to form CBS Studios International.
+On September 7, 2004, Viacom merged CBS Productions and Paramount Network Television to form a new entity of Paramount Network Television, also known as CBS Paramount Television Entertainment Group, with CBS Productions becoming an in-name-only unit.

+On December 31, 2005, as the CBS/Viacom split took effect, CBS inherited Paramount's television program library, with the second incarnation of Viacom keeping Paramount's films, the MTV Networks and the BET Networks.